 How to Locate a Decedent's Assets through the Mail

-Having at least one statement from each account will make your job, as executor, easier.
-With a copy of your appointment by the probate court as executor, you should have no difficulty in obtaining the most current statements, as well as any prior statements you need.
+Although his or her recollections while alive may be a bit sketchy, your task is much easier after you have your hands on at least one statement from each account.
+Armed with a copy of your appointment by the probate court as executor, you have no difficulty in obtaining the most current statements, as well as any prior statements you need.

-If you’re not sure whether you’ve found all the bank accounts, write a letter to each local bank (and each bank in any city where the decedent had a residence) inquiring whether it houses any accounts (or safe-deposit boxes) in which the decedent had an interest.
-You should get full cooperation if you include a copy of your appointment as executor.
-Don’t forget online bank accounts.
+If you’re not sure whether you’ve found all the bank accounts, write a letter to each local bank (and each bank in any city where the decedent has a vacation home) inquiring whether it houses any accounts (or safe deposit boxes) in which the decedent had an interest.
+You should get full cooperation if you include a certified copy of your appointment as executor.

+As good as finding the bank statements feels, finding the brokerage statements feels even better.
 In most estates that contain any valuable property outside of real estate, brokerage accounts are where you find most of it.
 Identifying where those accounts are, and in whose names they’re registered, takes you a long way toward compiling a complete list of what the decedent owned.
-Remember to check for online brokerage accounts.

 Brokerage statements typically give you the market value of the individual securities on the statement date.
-Gauging the general size of the entire estate relatively quickly is important (it determines whether you have to do a full probate or not), so find the statement closest to the date of death to get a general sense of what these assets were worth on that date.
+Because determining the general size of the entire estate relatively quickly is important (you need this information to figure out whether you have to do a full probate or not), find the statement closest to the date of death to get a general sense of what these assets were worth on that date.